 Steps of the Rebranding Process

 For a full-scale overhaul, the rebranding process can have a lot of steps:

-- Brand audit: Identify what does and doesn’t work, see how cohesive all your iconography and messaging is, see if your values need to be updated, and identify your new mission and vision
+- Brand audit: Identity what does and doesn’t work, see how cohesive all your iconography and messaging are, see if your values need to be updated, and identify your new mission and vision.

 Building a Brand Communication Strategy

 Once you’ve determined that the problem resides in your branding, done some preliminary consumer research, and decided on the basics of your brand, it’s time to create a brand communication strategy.
 The first step in doing this is to test which elements of the branding are causing the issue and decide the scale of rebranding.
 The procedures for a refresh vs an overhaul can be very different, so it’s best to know beforehand.